Structure and Spectrum of Nonergodic Nilsystems: Preliminaries

 \subsection{Background from spectral theory}

 We introduce some background and notation from spectral theory (see \cite{Auslander_Green_Hahn_flows_homogeneous:1963,Katznelson_2004} and \cite{MR2186251,Kanigowski2023} for a classical and modern presentation respectively).
-We recall that for two Borel measures $\mu$ and $\nu$ on the $d$-dimensional unit sphere $\mathbb{S}^d$, we say that $\mu$ is \textit{absolutely continuous} with respect to $\nu$, denoted as $\mu\ll \nu$, if $\nu(A)=0\Rightarrow \mu(A)=0$ for each $A\in \mathcal{B}(\mathbb{S}^d).$ If $\mu\ll \nu$ and $\nu\ll \mu$, then we say that $\mu$ and $\nu$ are equivalent, which will be denoted as $\mu\thicksim \nu$.
+We recall that for two Borel measures $\mu$ and $\nu$ on $\mathbb{S}^1$, we say that $\mu$ is \textit{absolutely continuous} with respect to $\nu$, denoted as $\mu\ll \nu$, if $\nu(A)=0\Rightarrow \mu(A)=0$ for each $A\in \mathcal{B}(\mathbb{S}^1).$ If $\mu\ll \nu$ and $\nu\ll \mu$, then we say that $\mu$ and $\nu$ are equivalent, which will be denoted as $\mu\thicksim \nu$.
 The equivalence class of all Borel measures equivalent to $\mu$ is called the \textit{type} of $\mu$.
-For commuting unitary operators $U_1,\ldots,U_d$ on a Hilbert space $\mathcal{H}$, we define the \textit{spectral measure of} $h\in \mathcal{H}$ as the unique finite Borel measure $\sigma_h$ of $\mathbb{S}^d$ provided by the Bochner–Herglotz theorem, satisfying
+For a unitary operator $U$ on a Hilbert space $\mathcal{H}$, we define the \textit{spectral measure of} $h\in \mathcal{H}$ as the unique finite Borel measure $\sigma_h$ of $\mathbb{S}^1$ provided by the Bochner–Herglotz theorem, satisfying

-By \cite[Section 2.1]{Kanigowski2023}, for each $f\in \mathcal{H}$ the spectral measure $\sigma_f$ is a discrete measure if and only if $f$ belongs to the closure of the linear span of all vectors that are eigenvectors of each $U_1,\ldots,U_d$.
-The \textit{maximal spectral type of $(U_1,\ldots,U_d)$ on $\mathcal{H}$} is the unique finite Borel measure $\sigma$ on $\bS^d$ such that for every $h\in H$, $\sigma_h\ll \sigma$, and for every measure $\nu$ such that $\nu\ll \sigma$ there is $h\in \mathcal{H}$ satisfying $\sigma_h=\nu$.
-We say that the tuple $(U_1,\ldots,U_d)$ has discrete spectrum if the maximal spectral type is a discrete measure on $\bS^d$.
+By \cite[Section 2.1]{Kanigowski2023}, for each $f\in \mathcal{H}$ the spectral measure $\sigma_f$ is a discrete measure if and only if $f$ belongs to the closure of the linear span of all vectors that are eigenvectors of $U $.
+The \textit{maximal spectral type of $U$ on $\mathcal{H}$} is the unique finite Borel measure $\sigma$ on $\bS^1$ such that for every $h\in H$, $\sigma_h\ll \sigma$, and for every measure $\nu$ such that $\nu\ll \sigma$ there is $h\in \mathcal{H}$ satisfying $\sigma_h=\nu$.
+We say that $U$ has discrete spectrum if the maximal spectral type is a discrete measure on $\bS^1$.
 We say that an operator $U$ has infinite Lebesgue spectrum if $\mathcal{H}$ decomposes into a direct sum of infinitely many pairwise orthogonal closed $U$-invariant subspaces, each of them exhibiting maximal spectral type equivalent to the Haar measure on $\bS^1$.

 The following proposition is central in our method and is a direct corollary of \cite[Lemma~1]{Parry}.
 In order to state it, for a group $G$ we will denote its center by $Z(G)$. \begin{proposition} Let $X=G/\Gamma$ be a nilmanifold.
 Let $L\leq Z(G)$ be a rational group and $J=L/(L\cap \Gamma)$ be the associated compact abelian group.
 Then, we have the decomposition